ucdavisdatalab/Spatial_SQL/README.md

 * Faster processing of data compared with working through a graphical user interface.
 * Typically faster to run a process in a spatial database than in a GIS program
 * Store lots of data (compare with shapefile's 70m row limit)
-* One database file stores many, many datasets --> easier data management
+* One database file stores many, many tables --> easier data management
 * Write a query instead of making a new file (no exporting of results to shapefile necessary!)

 ## What makes this challenging?